Myanmar travel tips

 1.Best time to visit Myanmar

-2.Myanmar visa
+2.Myanmar Visa

 From March of 2014, Visa on Arrival to Myanmar was suspended.
 Therefore, we encourage visitors to arrange visas in home countries or an E-visa prior to the trip to avoid unnecessary disruptions to your trip in Myanmar.
 We will keep you updated about Visa on Arrival on this site as soon as we get the official information from the government.

-Visitors can get E-visa in 4 easy steps.
+Visitors can get E-Visa in 4 easy steps.

 -Go to https://evisa.moip.gov.mm/tourist/message and fill out the secure online application form